mobmentality67/mobmentality67.github.io/NOTES.md

 * Zidnae's TBC Bear Theorycrafting Notes: https://zidnae.gitlab.io/tbc-armor-penetration-calc/tbc_bear_tc.html
 * Other discussion on the fantastic Druid Discord: https://discord.gg/B6HcVrPqk2.
 * Special thank you to Balor-Anathema for tons of incredible work verifying and testing this project to make it sane

+## Contributions
+I'm happy to work on this without any contributions -- I think it's an interesting collaborative discussion and effort and I like to have the tool available for the community.
+But if you want to buy me coffee, here's my PayPal anyways: paypal.me/mobmentality67.
+Thank you!